FAQs Soapberries & Wool Dryer Balls

 Will they 'whiten' my whites?

 Regular laundry detergents use chemical 'optical brighteners' to make your whites 'appear' whiter.
+These are harmful to your health and the environment.
 Our soapberries will clean your whites, but because they do not contain optical brighteners, they will not give the same appearance as the chemical based detergents.
 You can add washing soda or lemon juice to your load if you want to whiten your clothes more.

 Do they 'foam up' when I use them.